 After uploading this file, you can download it again to make changes as needed.
 Go to the Entitlements tab on a source and select Download CSV to download IdentityNow's latest version of the entitlements for this source.

-Entitlements from any source can be marked as privileged to reinforce their importance to users and to draw attention to any special access they grant.
+You can also mark an entitlement as privileged to draw attention to it during certification campaigns.
 This flag appears everywhere the entitlement is displayed, including Search and certifications.

 Any access profiles that contain a privileged entitlement are also marked as privileged.

 To mark an entitlement privileged:

 In the Admin interface, go to Connections > Sources, and select the source that contains the entitlements you want to edit.

 In the Entitlements tab, select the checkbox next to the entitlements you want to mark as privileged.